 If you want to be a Christian, you have to show the world its sin.
 This is at the core of biblical love.

-Love is to cling to what is good.
-Only God is good.
+Love is to cling to what is good, and only God is good.

 All Campfire Scripture passages are taken from the New American Standard Bible, unless otherwise stated.